oregonpillow/b2-transaction-tracker/README.md

 Modern backup solutions can backup your data directly to the cloud using the b2 api.
 This means that deduplication, snapshots and compression can all be performed in your cloud storage blob directly.
 However, the number of api transactions is non-trivial for sufficiently large backups and calculating the transaction costs with any amount of granularity i.e day to day or hour to hour is not possible currently.
 In theory you could expose the api transaction calls in your respective backup client but this is messy and prone to mistakes.
 E.g. it may require re-forking your backup client's codebase every time they perform a major update or having to re-merge everytime they update.
 Furthermore, the metrics that Backblaze counts are the only ones that really matter since those are the metrics that contribute towards your final bill.
 So i think it makes more sense to get the data "from the horse's mouth".
 My wish is that Backblaze implement the ability to pull the api counts from their b2 cli.
 Backblaze, are you reading this? :)

-## Prerequisites

-- **YOU MUST DISABLE 2FA** on your account for this tool to work.
-Do not use this tool if this is unacceptable to you.
-If there's a better way for this tool to work, I welcome any suggestions.

-- Valid credentials to your Backblaze account.
-The same username/password you use to login to their website.

 ## Getting Started